Ryan Coogler: Early life and education

 creative writing course.
-Coogler's teacher praised his work, noting that it was very visual, and encouraged him to learn screenwriting.
+Coogler's professor Rosemary Graham praised his work, noting that it was very visual, and encouraged him to learn screenwriting.
 As a student athlete coming up in the Bay Area, Coogler befriended and often played against NFL running back Marshawn Lynch.

-After Saint Mary's canceled its football program in March 2004, Coogler transferred and earned a scholarship to Sacramento State, where he had 112 receptions for 1,213 yards and 6 touchdowns during his four years playing football.
+After Saint Mary's College of California canceled its football program in March 2004, Coogler transferred and earned a scholarship to Sacramento State, where he had 112 receptions for 1,213 yards and 6 touchdowns during his four years playing football.
 He graduated with a Bachelor of Science degree in finance in 2007.
 He then entered a three-year master's program at the USC School of Cinematic Arts, where he made a series of short films, graduating with an MFA in film in 2011.
+At USC he met composer Ludwig Göransson and they went on to collaborate on numerous projects.

 Career

 2009–2013: Early work and breakthrough

 Coogler accepts the U.S. Grand Jury Prize: Dramatic with the crew of Fruitvale Station at the 2013 Sundance Film Festival.

-When attending CSU Sacramento, Coogler worked on a few short films that were titled "Story of a Dollar" and "Eyes Like Mine".
+While majoring in finance at CSU Sacramento, Coogler took film classes to explore his passion for filmmaking and worked on several short films titled "Story of a Dollar" and "Eyes Like Mine."
 While at the USC School of Cinematic Arts, Coogler directed four short films, three of which won or were nominated for various awards.
 Locks (2009) screened at the Tribeca Film Festival and won the Dana and Albert Broccoli Award for Filmmaking Excellence.
 Fig (2011), written by Alex George Pickering, won the HBO Short Film Competition at the American Black Film Festival, the DGA Student Film Award, and was nominated for Outstanding Independent Short Film at the Black Reel Awards.
 Gap (2011), written by Carol Lashof, won the Jack Nicholson Award for Achievement in Directing.
 In January 2013, Coogler said he was working on a graphic novel and young adult novel about an undisclosed subject matter.

 In 2013, Coogler wrote and directed his first feature-length film, Fruitvale Station (originally titled Fruitvale), which told the story of the last 24 hours of the life of Oscar Grant (played by Michael B. Jordan), who was shot to death by a police officer at Oakland's Fruitvale BART station on January 1, 2009.
 Produced by Oscar-winning actor Forest Whitaker, the film premiered at the 2013 Sundance Film Festival, where it won the top Audience Award and Grand Jury Prize in the dramatic competition and was released in theatres on July 20, 2013.
 Made on a budget of $900,000, the film grossed over $17 million worldwide after its theatrical run.